1) How much is tuition to attend the Clinical Psychology Doctoral Program (Psy.D.) in Clinical Psychology at LIU Post?

 *Note tuition rates and associated fees subject to change in other academic years.

-For the most updated information on costs associated with attending the program, please click here.
+For the most updated information on costs associated with attending the program, please check with LIU's Student Financial Services office.

 For illustrational purposes only, above is a chart of what tuition could look like for an entering student.
 Keep in mind that tuition rates and fees may increase, which this graph does not show.